epam/ai-dial-interceptors-sdk/README.md

 2. **Post-interceptors** that only modify the response received from the upstream *(e.g. censoring the response)*
 3. **Generic interceptors** that modify both the incoming request and the response from the upstream *(e.g. caching the responses)*

-To create chat completion interceptor one needs to implement instance of the class [ChatCompletionInterceptor](aidial_interceptors_sdk/chat_completion/base.py) and for embeddings interceptor - [EmbeddingsInterceptor](aidial_interceptors_sdk/embeddings/base.py).
+To create chat completion interceptor one needs to implement instance of the class [ChatCompletionInterceptor](aidial_interceptors_sdk/chat_completion/base.py) and for embedding interceptor - [EmbeddingsInterceptor](aidial_interceptors_sdk/embeddings/base.py).

 See [example](examples/interceptor/registry.py) interceptor implementations for more details.

 ## Environment Variables